 Bar Review Course - max 5 hours

 Yes, all out of state attorneys or registrants must file an affidavit.
-If the Arizona attorney/registrant resides in an MCLE jurisdiction in which they are admitted or registered, they comply with that jurisdiction's MCLE requirements.
-On the affidavit, the attorney will indicate "compliance with XYZ jurisdiction".
-However, if the Arizona attorney resides out of state but is not admitted or registered in that state, or the state has no MCLE requirement, then the attorney complies with the MCLE requirements of Arizona of at least 15 hours of which 3 of those are professional responsibility.
+If the Arizona attorney resides in an MCLE jurisdiction in which they are admitted, they comply with that jurisdiction's MCLE requirements.
+On the affidavit, the attorney will indicate "compliance with XYZ jurisdiction."
+However, if the Arizona attorney resides out of state but is not admitted in that state, or the state has no MCLE requirement, then the attorney complies with the MCLE requirements of Arizona of at least 15 hours of which 3 of those are professional responsibility.

 Does an attorney need to file an affidavit even if they do not practice law?

 If an attorney's membership status is active as of June 30th of the educational year, the attorney must complete the requisite amount of hours and file an affidavit.
 Membership status inquiries should be directed to the State Bar Member Records staff at 602.340.7239.

 If subject to COJET, does an affidavit still need to be filed?

 Yes.
 On the affidavit, the attorney will indicate "subject to COJET".
 If the attorney's membership status with the Bar is "judicial", there is no requirement to file an affidavit.